vaibhavkanade/email_eventss/README.md

     $ rails g email_events:install

+### Rails configuration

+1. Setup your action_mailer smtp settings as usual.
+Email_events will detect whether your using Sendgrid SES based on the smtp address, but you can also set the adapter in an initializer -- eg. `EmailEvents.provider = :sendgrid`.

+2. **Important**: Set `config.action_mailer.smtp_settings[:return_response] = true`.
+This is necessary to get the email provider's unique ids back for tracking events against the original email.

 ### Sendgrid

 1. Login to your SendGrid account and navigate to "Mail Settings" -> Event Notification.